unibo-spe/spe-slides/content/04-build-automation/_generator.md

 Many repositories require to register the group and associate developer identities to it

 The project name set in `settings.gradle.kts` is usually used as **artifactId**
+* In case of hierarchical projects, each subproject is a separate artifact and its name is used as artifactId

 ---